Hoshaiah/demo-commit/cs-facts.md

 - **2025-11-09:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
 - **2025-11-10:** Deadlock needs four conditions at once: mutual exclusion, hold-and-wait, no preemption, circular wait.
 - **2025-11-10:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
+- **2025-11-10:** The halting problem is undecidable: no general algorithm can tell if any program will stop.